-A Whistleblower, who reports an Alleged Irregularity in good faith shall in no way be prejudiced, disadvantaged or harmed in his/her position as a consequence of or in relation to having done so.
+A Whistleblower, who reports an Alleged Irregularity in good faith shall in no way be prejudiced, disadvantaged or harmed in his/her position because of or in relation to having done so.
 The Company shall not tolerate reprisals by fellow Employees against the Whistleblower due to its contents.
 Any such reprisals will, without exception, be penalized